Mike's high-school graduation home button. years

 New driver orientation (though no class could have prepared us for the reality)

-Cheat sheet for the geography portion of the license test
+Study sheet for the geography portion of the license test.
+Note the Statler Hilton and other destinations that exist only in memeory.

 Tom Enright 1980 OSU football schedule